XRPLF/xrpl-dev-portal/docs/concepts/consensus-protocol/negative-unl.md

 ## Background

 Each server in the XRP Ledger protocol has its own UNL (Unique Node List), a list of validators it trusts not to collude, and each server independently decides when a ledger version is validated based on the consensus when enough of its trusted validators agree on a new ledger version.
-(The default configuration uses a recommended UNL, signed by Ripple, consisting of validators Ripple considers to be sufficiently unique, reliable, and independent.)
 The standard quorum requirement is at least 80% of trusted validators must agree.
+By default, servers are configured to download two lists, one UNL published by the XRP Ledger Foundation and one UNL published by Ripple, and to use the union of those two lists as their UNL.
+(In other words, by default a server listens to the votes of any validator that is on at least one of those lists.)

 If more than 20% of trusted validators go offline or become unable to communicate with the rest of the network, the network stops validating new ledgers because it cannot reach a quorum.
 This is a design choice to ensure that no transactions' outcomes can be changed after they are declared final.
 During such a situation, the remaining servers would still be online and could provide past and tentative transaction data, but could not confirm the final, immutable outcome of new transactions.

 However, this means that the network could stop making forward progress if a few widely-trusted validators went offline.
-As of 2020-10-06, there are 34 validators in Ripple's recommended UNL, so the network would stop making forward progress if 7 or more of them were offline.
+As of 2024-06-07, there are a total of 35 validators on the default UNLs, so the network would stop making forward progress if 8 or more of them were offline.
 Furthermore, if one or two validators are out for an extended period of time, the network has less room for disagreement between the remaining validators, which can make it take longer to achieve a consensus.

 ## Summary